diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **What we can do:** Structure our **project files, documentation, and code comments** in a way that maximizes Copilot's ability to understand our project architecture, patterns, and domain knowledge.

 **Why this improves Copilot understanding:** Workspace organization is the foundational strategy that encompasses all aspects of structuring our project for AI comprehension.
-This includes code comments, documentation placement, specialized AI-guidance files, and strategic organization that maximizes Copilot's ability to understand our project's context and domain knowledge.
+This includes **code comments**, **documentation placement**, specialized **AI-guidance files**, and strategic organization that maximizes Copilot's ability to understand our project's context and domain knowledge.

 **Impact on suggestion relevance:** Proper workspace organization has the highest impact because it provides the structural foundation for all other AI understanding techniques.
 When our workspace is organized for AI comprehension, Copilot can access and correlate information across multiple sources, leading to more contextually appropriate and architecturally sound suggestions.